NHS-NSS-transforming-publications/RMD-tips/README.md

 ![Example for centralising](https://github.com/NHS-NSS-transforming-publications/Images/blob/master/RMD-tip2.PNG)

-* In your RMarkdown script, whenever you want to centralise text or image, you just add some HTML code around the text/image.
+* In your RMarkdown script, whenever you want to centralise text or an image, you just add some HTML code around the text/image.

 ```
 <Div custom-style = "Style_Centre">Text/Image</Div>